harness/developer-hub/release-notes/continuous-delivery.md

 Harness now supports both Multiple and Single selection modes for runtime inputs, enabling users to choose between selecting one or more allowed values.
 Please contact [Harness support](mailto:support@harness.io) to enable the feature flag `PIE_MULTISELECT_AND_COMMA_IN_ALLOWED_VALUES`.
 (PIPE-11757, ZD-47593,58532,68829)

-- While creating a new Gitops application, we have added a dropdown in the destination page, that enables users to select the cluster by cluster name or by cluster url.
+- While creating a new Gitops application, we have introduced a dropdown in the destination page that enables users to choose how they want to define the cluster.
+The user can select **Server** to use cluster URL or select **Name** to use cluster name to define the entity.
 (CDS-99650)

 #### Fixed issues